 Why Choose Roadmaster Drivers School?

-For almost 30 years, Roadmaster Drivers School has helped over 150,000 drivers train to get their CDL.
+For over 30 years, Roadmaster Drivers School has helped over 100,000 drivers train to get their CDL.
 Unlike some community colleges, Roadmaster offers students various benefits.
 Students can get their CDL in a matter of weeks, and there are flexible financing options for those who qualify to help cover the cost of tuition.
 Other benefits include training with the latest commercial vehicles and with experienced instructors who have real trucking knowledge.
 Roadmaster also has strong links with truck driving companies across North America.
 Representatives from these companies often meet students during their CDL training to discuss gainful employment opportunities after graduation.

 There are two primary ways to get your CDL: Enrolling in a community college or attending a training program.
 Truck driving courses at community colleges often take longer than those at training schools and generally do not offer the same level of career placement assistance opportunities for students.
 If you want to achieve your CDL in a shorter time frame and increase your chances of finding gainful employment after graduation, consider a reputable truck driving school.

 Do you want to become a professional truck driver?
 Start training for your career at Roadmaster Drivers School — the training school that helps you train for your CDL in weeks.
 Click here to find a Roadmaster location near you.